product review

 First, what kind of dullness are you dealing with?

 Before picking a rice toner, it's worth being precise: gray-toned dullness can come from surface buildup or from dehydration, and they call for different toners.
 The three real options that come up in 2026 are I'm From Rice Toner ($6.80), Beauty of Joseon Glow Replenishing Rice Milk ($18.00), and Anua Rice 70 Glow Milky Toner ($23.00) — and Anua's is specifically the one to reach for when dehydration, not buildup, is the actual cause.
+This guide ranks all three honestly by which type of dullness each one actually solves, rather than by price or brand recognition alone.

 Criteria